mattermost/docs/source/process/mobile-release-process.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Update the GitHub meta issue to include a link to the changelog on the documentation branch
-2. PM:
+2. Dev:
+    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release
     - Check the minimum server version required and submit pull request to update in fastlane files
-3. Dev:
+3. Build:
-    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release
+    - Create release branch for mattermost-mobile and mattermost-redux
+    - Cut release candidate build
 4. QA:
     - Confirm all pull requests merged into the current release have been tested
     - Ensure the release testing spreadsheet covers any changes and new features, and confirm known issues are listed in the relevant tests
     - Assign each area of the spreadsheet to a team member and give the core team access permissions
-5. Build:
-    - Create release branch for mattermost-mobile and mattermost-redux
-    - Cut release candidate build
-6. Docs:
+5. Docs:
     - Submit any remaining documentation PRs for product updates in the release

 ### E. (T-minus 7 working days) Release Candidate Testing